03 July

 04 July

-Congress is on track to kill off the most effective conservation program in American history.
 The Land and Water Conservation Fund.
-(LWCF) Over the past fifty-two years this behind the scenes program has protected over seven million acres of wildlands and recreational areas for wildlife and
+(LWCF) has been the most effective conservation program in American history.
+Over the past fifty-two years this behind-the-scenes program has quietly protected over seven million acres of wildlands and recreational areas for wildlife and outdoor-loving Americans.

 Say you've never heard of the LWCF?
 The fact that the program operates quietly behind the scenes without fanfare and recognition puts it at risk.
 So it's important you know the program's history, funding, and just how incredibly effective it has been as a conservation tool.